 The main research interests of the group are:

-- Diffusion, interactions, and self-assembly processes in colloidal dispersions of polymer, inorganic, and lipid nanoparticles.
+- Diffusion, interactions, and assembly processes in colloidal dispersions of polymer, inorganic, and lipid nanoparticles.

 - Design, fabrication, and testing of functional polymer and composite coatings, including antibacterial, self-cleaning, and abrasion resistant.